jeccalong/NPS_Mortality_Analysis/README.md

 **Do the activities a park offers correlate with its overall mortality rate or with certain categories of incidents?**

-Are some activities inherently more dangerous in all locations, or do some parks appear to be more successful at mitigating risk that comes with a particular activity.
+Are some activities inherently more dangerous across all locations, or do some parks appear more successful at mitigating the risks associated with specific activities?

 **What temporal patterns show up in the mortality data, and how do they interact with visitation cycles?**